lanl/spotlight/docs/index.rst

 Spotlight
 =========

-Spotlight is a Python package for parallelized optimization of Rietveld refinement plans.
+**Spotlight** is a Python package for parallelized optimization of Rietveld analysis.
-This documentation contains a tutorial with several sections for: guidance in installation, how to use some important functionality in `Mystic
+Spotlight leverages an optimization package called `Mystic <https://github.com/uqfoundation/mystic>`_ for optmization and includes additional modules that can be useful for Rietveld analysis.
-<https://github.com/uqfoundation/mystic>`_, and how to apply Mystic to Rietveld analysis using `MILK <https://github.com/lanl/MILK>`_.
+This documentation contains a tutorial with several sections for: guidance in installation, how to use some basic functionality in Mystic, and how to apply Mystic to Rietveld analysis using `MILK <https://github.com/lanl/MILK>`_.
-The sections following the tutorial give some more examples optimizing Rietveld refinement plans and code documentation for Spotlight.
+The sections following the tutorial give source code documentation for Spotlight.

 .. toctree::
     :caption: Tutorial